robweber/trash-panda/README.md

 ```
 config:
   default_interval: 3
+  check_on_startup: True

 ```

 * default_interval - the default host check interval, in minutes.
 This will default to 3 unless changed.
 [Individual hosts](#host-types) can set their own interval if needed.
+* check_on_startup - if hosts should all be checked immediately after startup.
+Defaults to True.
+If this is set to False, host checks will start on their normal interval from the program start time.

 ## Services